ESikich/Lenovo-Warranty-Checker/README.md

 ## Usage

-To use this tool, first ensure that all dependencies are installed.
+To use Warranty Checker, first ensure that all dependencies are installed.
 Then, create a `config.json` file in the project root directory with the necessary configuration options.
 Finally, run the following command:

 ```
 python main.py
 ```

 This will retrieve the list of devices from Active Directory, process each device, and save the results to the CSV files.
+The tool uses parallel processing to speed up the process of retrieving warranty information.

 ## Troubleshooting